• Skip to primary navigation

 Cavalcade Group Campground

 Cavalcade Group Campground is one of the largest in David Thompson Country, as there are eight non-serviced group sites available across Kootenay Plains.
 Open from May until Canadian Thanksgiving, each site has pump water, fire pits, and picnic tables, while sites 1, 4, 5, and 7 have camp shelters.
-Though these group sites are a bit farther than others – you’ll find them 64 kms west of Nordegg on the David Thompson Highway – they offer excellent accessibility to Siffleur Falls and other nearby hikes.
+Though these group sites are a bit farther than others – you’ll find them 64 km west of Nordegg on the David Thompson Highway – they offer excellent accessibility to Siffleur Falls and other nearby hikes.

 Make sure to book online at Alberta Parks or by calling (877) 537-2757; these sites are by reservation only.